gmc-code/PC-algorithms1/docs/pseudocode/case.rst

 Pseudocode alternatives
 --------------------------

-| The code for each case can be on hte same line in pseudocde.
+| In pseudocde, the code for each case can be on the same line as the case value.
 | The keywords: OF, OTHERS, can be used.
 | The OTHERS clause with its default sequence is optional.
 | The general pattern amy be: